corda/corda-solutions/docs/source/deployment/node-firewall-deployment.rst

 Java 8 Installation on VM
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-First of all you will need to install Java 8 on your Virtual Machine
+Java 8 should be installed on your Virtual Machine.
+Here is an example of how this would be done in Azure/AWS.

 .. parsed-literal::
     > sudo add-apt-repository ppa:webupd8team/java